Conflict of Interest - Governing Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 Be aware of the risks of conflicts of interest, inherent in the work of the staff they manage.

-Ensure all University Community Members they are responsible for, are aware of the University’s policy and the requirements for disclosure and management of conflicts of interest.
+Ensure all members of the University community know they are responsible for, are aware of the University’s policy and the requirements for disclosure and management of conflicts of interest.

 Advise staff about appropriate ways to manage conflicts.